 My Phoenix Rising: Rebuilding Life After a Stroke in the U.S.

 Life, as I knew it, changed in the blink of an eye.
-Not with a dramatic bang, but with a subtle shift, a tilt of the world, a slurring of words, and a limb suddenly foreign.
-A stroke, unexpected and unwelcome, had woven itself into the fabric of my reality, leaving me disoriented and afraid.
+Not with a dramatic bang, but with a subtle shift—a tilt of the world, a slurring of words, a limb suddenly foreign.
+It crept into my reality uninvited, leaving me disoriented and afraid.
 But amidst the fear, a tiny ember of hope flickered.
 Recovery, I learned, was possible.
-This is my story, a phoenix rising from the ashes of a stroke, a testament to the resilience of the human spirit and the remarkable journey of recovery in the United States.
+This is my story—a phoenix rising from the ashes, a testament to the resilience of the human spirit and the remarkable journey of healing in the United States.

 Life After a Stroke